surniaulula/wpsso/readme.txt

 * *Bugfixes*
 	* None
 * *Developer Notes*
+	* Added a new SucomUtil get_dashicons() static method to retrieve a sorted/unsorted dashicons array.
-	* Re-added older code to support the Yoast_Notification_Center class of older Yoast SEO versions.
+	* Re-added code to support the Yoast_Notification_Center class from older Yoast SEO versions.

 **Version 3.38.3-1 (2017/01/08)**